ryankueter/CheckValidators/README.md

 ###
 ## Extensibility

-You can create your own custom extension methods anywhere in your project to add custom validators that are specific to your needs, similar to the following:
+You can write your own custom extension methods anywhere in your project to write custom validators that are specific to your needs, similar to the following:

 ```csharp
 public static partial class CheckValidatorsExtensions